 Dr.Stephanie Lyell works for Neurological Research, and is testing a seemingly safe personality-altering drug on Marc Gilmour a notorious Serial Killer.
 But when a pair of bizarre suicides ...
 See full summary »

 A five year project involving filming on NYC subway.
 Camera observes people and events unaware they are being filmed.
 Emotional, intimate and deeply human.
 All done by director Tom DiCillo....
 See full summary »

-Ray Pluto is a detective with a problem due to the lost of his wife and daughter.
-One day, he is in a fast food place, and due to a pain in his back, he is not able to avoid a massive murderer of six persons.
+Ray Pluto is a detective with a problem due to the loss of his wife and daughter.
+One day, he is in a fast food place, and due to a pain in his back, he is not able to avoid a mass murderer of six people.
 A young boy uses his gun and kills the killer.
-He becomes a loser in the eyes of the police force and the public opinion and his partner convinces him to have a session with the chiropractor Dr. Ann Beamer.
-A complicated romance between them will grow.
-Meanwhile, at least two other plots happen in the movie, involving detective Pluto and other odd characters.
+He becomes a loser in the eyes of the police force and public opinion, and his partner convinces him to have a session with the chiropractor Dr. Ann Beamer.
+A complicated romance between them grows.
+Meanwhile, at least two other plots happen in the movie involving detective Pluto and other odd characters.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 1 of 2 people found this review helpful.